Commons, community and collaboration... We used our expert community knowledge to build a social business software solution for Drupal users.

 Drupal software isn’t just a key focus for us, oh no no!
 Our Community Partner, Acquia, provides open cloud hosting, developer tools and world class support for Drupal.
 So, when they asked us to work with them on Drupal Commons - a ready-to-use solution for building online communities - how could we say no?

-With Drupal being a key focus for us both and of course with our added strength in online communities, we set out to build an open-source social business software solution.
+With Drupal being a key focus for us both and, of course, with BrightLemon’s added strength in online communities, we set out to build an open-source social business software solution.